JeffreyRobertLynch/GlassBox-XAI/README.md

 - **Wide attribution scope:** Captures all contributing input signals, not just the ones the model ultimately trusts in its final prediction.

-This gives us a raw view of influence without filtering.
-Valuable for understanding early-stage model behavior or unwanted signal dependencies.
-Under close examination of noisy heatmaps, we can see that the hottest pixels generally correspond to segmentation boundaries.
-This will become clearer when we look at sigmoid-scaled saliency maps.

-Again, pay particular attention to images 4, 5, and 6 compared to the others.
-Images 4 and 5 were undersegmented.
-Image 6 was slightly oversegmented.

 ---

 #### Why It Matters